Step 1: Check if you may be eligible

 Your appointment may take place by phone or in person.

 Appointments generally go for 1 hour.
 Make sure you're prepared for your appointment by gathering any relevant documents and information.
 Think clearly about what you'd like to ask the lawyer so you can get the most out of your appointment.
-Bring a pen and paper so that you can write notes.
+Have a pen and paper handy so that you can write notes.

 The lawyer may then offer advice on: